You don’t have to be a scientist to talk about gene editing, but it may help to know one.

 Trust in Action

-The impact of trustworthy experts was demonstrated in a three-part video series about CRISPR on BestFoodFacts.org.
-This series is hosted by a blogger on a mission to learn more about the use of CRISPR.
-The blogger, Lynne Feifer of 365 Days of Baking and More, conducted interviews with human health and agriculture experts.
+The impact of trustworthy experts was demonstrated in a three-part video series about CRISPR, a specific kind of gene editing, on BestFoodFacts.org.
+The series is hosted by blogger Lynne Feifer of 365 Days of Baking and More who interviews human health and agriculture experts as part of her mission to learn more about the use of CRISPR.

 More than half of the consumers who watched found the videos appealing, credible and understandable and they were interested in learning more.
 Acceptance of CRISPR grew significantly after watching the videos.
-For example, after viewing How Can CRISPR Improve Food?, consumer support for use of CRISPR went from 49% before to 62% after.
+For example, after viewing How Can CRISPR Improve Food?, consumer support for use of CRISPR went from 49 percent before to 62 percent after.

-We’re not suggesting that only PhD scientists engage in the conversation – the research simply shows it can be beneficial.
+We’re not suggesting that only PhD scientists engage in the conversation; the research simply shows it can be beneficial.
 Anyone who wants to earn trust in this promising technology should engage.
 And we have resources that can help, like Best Food Facts, Genetic Literacy Project and CRISPRcon.
-For a listing of more resources and tips, download the full communication guide.
+For a list of more resources and tips, download the full communication guide.